Last updated 12 February 2026

 - distribute fees (less administrative costs) to copyright owners.

-There are a number of copyright-collecting societies in Australia.
+There are a number of copyright collecting societies in Australia.

-Copyright Agency
+Copyright Agency Limited

 Screenrights

-Screenrights is the collecting society for film producers and distributors, script writers and music copyright owners.
-Screenrights collects royalties on behalf of producers, distributors, rights holders in scripts, music, artistic works and sound recordings and other rights holders in film and television programs.
-Screenrights also administers the statutory licence that allows educational institutions to copy radio, television broadcasts and, more recently, other uses of audio-visual material.
+Screenrights (formerly known as Audio-Visual Copyright Society Limited) is the collecting society for film producers and distributors, script writers and music copyright owners.
+Screenrights collects royalties on behalf of producers, distributors, rightsholders in scripts, music, artistic works and sound recordings and other rightsholders in film and television programs.
+Screenrights also administers the statutory licence that allows educational institutions to copy radio, television broadcasts and, more recently, other uses of audiovisual material.
+It also has a licence with the Australian Government that allows government departments to copy from television and radio, provided they pay a fee to the rightsholders.

-Australasian Mechanical Copyright Owners Society
+Australian Performing Rights Association/Australasian Mechanical Copyright Owners Society

-Phonographic Performance Company of Australia
+Phonographic Performance Company of Australia Ltd

 Phonographic Performance Company of Australia (PPCA) licenses the broadcast and public performance of sound recordings (which are protected separately to any music and lyrics on the recording).
 The members of the PPCA are owners of copyright in sound recordings, principally record companies.